 Time-travel with us to the past Christmas celebrations of the Department of Earth Sciences, University of Cambridge.
-We'll explore beautiful festive cards from Europe, a student party at the Dorothy Café (now a Cambridge bookshop) and hear how Christmas Day was spent by one graduate on Coronation Island.
+We'll explore beautiful festive cards from Europe, a student party at the Dorothy Café (now a Cambridge bookshop) and hear how Christmas Day was spent by one graduate on Signy Island.

 This is a FREE online event, please book your place.